MileHacker Logo

 Required Documentation

 Prepare your documents carefully.
-Your passport must be valid for at least six months beyond your intended stay.
-You will need a valid visa, either an e-visa approval letter (printed) or a visa sticker in your passport.
+Ensure your passport is valid for valid for a minimum of six months after your intended stay.
+You will need a valid visa, either an e-getting a visa letter (printed) or a visa sticker in your passport.

 Checklist